pysiss/pysiss/docs/building.rst

   cd docs && make html

-(or `latexpdf` if you want a LaTeX versionm, or `epub` for ePub format - type `make` to see all the options).
-The documentation will be dumped under `build/<format>`_.
-For HTML, if you point a browser to `build/html/index.html`, you should see a basic sphinx site with the documentation for pyboreholes.
-For LaTeX you can open `build/latex/pyboreholes.pdf` in your favourite PDF viewer to browse the documentation.
+(or :file:`latexpdf` if you want a LaTeX versionm, or :file:`epub` for ePub format - type :file:`make` to see all the options).
+The documentation will be dumped under :file:`build/<format>`.
+For HTML, if you point a browser to :file:`build/html/index.html`, you should see a basic sphinx site with the documentation for pyboreholes.
+For LaTeX you can open :file:`build/latex/pyboreholes.pdf` in your favourite PDF viewer to browse the documentation.